 But, to ensure you are able to do all of the above, you need a have trained team.
 You can arm your current team with training programs to develop and execute digital strategies.

-At the end of the training you should know how to create a strategy, engage with audience, monitor & optimise the campaigns/ posts as well as how to analyse the performance & refine.
+At the end of the training, you should know how to create a strategy, engage with the audience, monitor & optimize the campaigns/ posts as well as how to analyze the performance & refine.

 If a healthcare brand has created FB groups/ communities, they can really address the queries and problems people face!
 People tag hospital, doctors with # to gain attention to their problems.
 This is where the hospital can jump into action and actually save lives.

-Now take a look at few social media initiatives taken up by healthcare industry.
+Now take a look at a few social media initiatives taken up by the healthcare industry.
 Source: As per KPMG research done in 2011.